gbv/transformers/README.md

 # transformers

-This repository contains several scripts for transformation of bibliographic records, used in GBV library union network (*Kommentare sind auch auf Deutsch möglich*).
+This repository contains several XSLT scripts for transformation of bibliographic records, used in GBV library union network.
+In particular the scripts are used at the unAPI server unapi.gbv.de.

-# Overview

 Each transformer script is located in one subdirectory named by input and output formats.
+Format names must match `[a-z][a-z0-9]*`, separated by `2`.
+For instance script `marcxml2mods.xsl` is located in directory `marcxml2mods`.
+Scripts must no use

+Transformer scripts following this naming scheme are *daily synced to unapi.gbv.de* from the *master* branch of this repository, so **don't commit to the master branch unless you surely know what you are doing!**.

 ## Unit tests